-To ensure time series consistency of the results obtained, the same approach was used for
+To ensure time series consistency of the results obtained, the same approach was used for the entire period considered, in accordance with the recommendations of the 2006 IPCC Guidelines.

 Category-specific quality control and quality assurance and validation

 For the category "Enteric Fermentation from Other Cattle", standard quality control and quality assurance procedures were carried out, and forms and checklists were filled in.
 The activity data and methods used to estimate greenhouse gas emissions were documented and archived in both printed and electronic form.
 During quality assurance, a difference in the cattle number was identified between the data included in the inventory and the data published by Geostat.
 This was explained by the fact that, based on the 2014 Agricultural Census, the National Statistics Office of Georgia updated the sector survey sampling frame in 2016.
 Since 2014, the data has decreased significantly compared to previous years.
 Taking this into account, the data for 2014-2022 have been corrected.